 Meetings of Members

-- The directors, the president or the vice-president may at any time call a special meeting of the members to be held on such day, time and place within Alberta as the directors may determine.
+– The directors, the chair or vice-chair may at any time call a special meeting of the members to be held on such day, time and place that is in compliance with requirements of the Societies Act as the directors may determine.

 Meeting on Requisition of Members

 – Members that carry the right to vote representing not less than five percent (5%) of the votes may requisition the Board to call a meeting of members of the Association for the purposes stated in the requisition.
 The requisition shall state the business to be transacted at the meeting and shall be sent to each director and to the registered office of the Association.
 Upon receipt of the requisition, the Board shall call a meeting of the members to transact the business stated in the requisition.
 If the directors do not, within 21 days after receiving the requisition, call a meeting, any member who signed the requisition may call the meeting.

 Business of Meetings